 Improving Link Values

 First the foundational principle of Pagerank: If a lot of pages are linking to one page, they get a massive boost.
 This applies even further if the pages doing the linking are popular themselves.
 On top of that, external links are more powerful than internal ones and topically relevant pages cast more powerful votes.
-These are just some of the basic consideration Pagerank takes into account.
+These are just some of the basic considerations Pagerank takes into account.

 As previously mentioned, trusted sites and more authoritative pages cast more powerful votes.
 However, this has other implications.
 It’s better to go to an original source rather than relying on a second-hand site.
 This provides better scores.
 Essentially, sites closer to the original information will receive better values than ones that are a few links hops away.
 Make sure that your sources are the primary ones or the first reporters rather than ones linking from said sources.
 Another consideration is the diversity of links, as the more different sources you have, the better your score is.

 Linking to and from fresh pages is also another must.
-Pagerank takes into account how old information is, which allows it to remain relatively up to date.
-This can vary from topic to topic, but it’s a general rule that best to abide by.
+Pagerank takes into account how old information is, which allows it to remain relatively up-to-date.
+This can vary from topic to topic, but it’s a general rule that is best to abide by.
 Look for new pages or ones that are going through regular updates.
 Keep in mind, that the original posting date is not what Pagerank is looking for.
 They are looking for how often things are updated, new links are added or how often the page is viewed in recent history.